duino-coin/duco-rest-api/README.md

 ## REST API documentation

-This repository contains the source code and documentation for the Duino-Coin REST API.<br>
+This repository contains the source code and documentation for the Duino-Coin REST API that's currently in use on the Duino-Coin master server.<br>
-It's worth nothing that this is a forked version of [dansinclair25's original duco-rest-api](https://github.com/dansinclair25/duco-rest-api).<br>
+It's worth noting that this is a forked version of dansinclair25's original [duco-rest-api](https://github.com/dansinclair25/duco-rest-api).<br>

 API endpoints can be accessed on the `https://server.duinocoin.com/<endpoint>` URL.